djdron/vortextracker/readme.txt

 one chance to save your music, if PT3 saving is not available due size limitations (65536 bytes).

-In Turbo-Sound mode during saving one of module second module is saving to the end of file too.
+In Turbo-Sound mode during saving one of module second module is saved to the end of file too.

-In fact, Vortex Tracker II is Win32 version of ZX Spectrum Pro Tracker 3.xx.
+In fact, Vortex Tracker II is PC version of ZX Spectrum Pro Tracker 3.xx.
 The most compatible version is Pro Tracker v3.6x-3.7x of Alone Coder (a.k.a.
 Dima Bystrov).
 Vortex Tracker II is fully compatible with any Pro Tracker v3.5x in "ProTracker 3.5" mode.